-For someone who is suffering from an opioid addiction, detox is the period of time it takes for the body to get rid of the toxic drugs that have been in their system for an extended period of time.
-To successfully treat opioid addiction, this is a necessary step to rid the body’s system of the harmful influence of prescription painkillers.
+For someone who is suffering from an opioid addiction, detox is the period of time it takes for the body to get rid of the toxic drugs that have been in their system.
+This is a necessary step to rid the body’s system of the harmful influence of prescription painkillers.
 Detoxing from opioids should be done under medical supervision.
 This way, doctors are able:

 What Is Rapid Detox And Ultra-Rapid Detox?

 Introduced in the 80s, rapid detox is formally called anesthesia-assisted opiate detoxification.
 This goal is to complete the withdrawal process as quickly as possible.
 Since older detoxification methods were excruciating, rapid detox was developed to help reduce pain and increase the number of patients that detoxed successfully.
 A patient is given medication to speed up the onset and process of detox, then administered medications to help treat withdrawal symptoms that occur during detox.

 Ultra-rapid detox is a variation of the rapid detox method.
 It involves the use of anesthesia to put patients into a medically induced coma during the detoxification process.
 This is done in order to numb any withdrawal symptoms that occur over the course of the detox, allowing for a more efficient and speedy process.
 While the patient is unconscious, they are administered medication to speed up the detoxification process.